jason-witter/sample_app-1/README.md

 </form>
 ```

-Now we can also take care of the collection_radio_buttons needing a fieldset by adding another method to our form builder:
+Now we can also consolidate the code needed to give a collection_radio_button a fieldset by adding another method to our form builder:

 ```ruby
 # lib/forms/custom_form_builder.rb